stars-and-signs/stars-and-signs/docs/core_rules/actions.md

 * One protagonist throws a heavy object at its legs to trip it, they make a Might (Strength) check.
 * The other taunts it to break its concentration, they make a Guile (Manipulation) check.

-Both are HInder Actions, but they use different Abilities and Skills based on the methods used.
+Both are Hinder Actions, but they use different Abilities and Skills based on the methods used.

 ## **Adjudicating Edge Cases**